Global Programs: Rome, Italy | Course Details

 Digital Photography (CRN: 10400)

-Weekend excursions to the Sorrentine Coast, Tuscany, and Umbria allow students to experience the great diversity of landscapes that make up the Italian boot.
+Weekend trips include visits to Pompeii and Sorrento in the south of Italy, as well as Florence in the north.
 Program staff members accompany the field trips and supervise students at the off-campus sites.